Why Prompt Injection Is a Threat to Large Language Models

 Prompt injection doesn't allow attackers to take control of an LLM or systems that host it.
 In that sense, prompt injection isn't as dangerous as vulnerability exploits that enable the execution of arbitrary code.

 However, the ability to manipulate an LLM's behavior or abuse the LLM in ways that give attackers access to private information can cause real harm to businesses whose LLM-based apps are attacked using this method.
-A business could suffer serious reputational damage if a prompt injection attack causes a public-facing chatbot to begin making racist comments, for instance.
+An organization could suffer serious reputational damage if a prompt injection attack causes a public-facing chatbot to begin making racist comments, for instance.
 Likewise, prompt injection could lead to data breaches that leak sensitive or private information about a company or its customers.

 Prompt Injection vs. Other Injection Attacks